 Growing lemongrass in winter is only possible when those months are extremely mild with little temperature fluctuation.
 When overwintering lemongrass in cool climates, it may be wise to grow the plant in containers.
 These can then be easily moved into a sheltered area during winter months.

 Otherwise, to protect plants grown directly in the garden, lemongrass winter care should include dividing them prior to the onset of cold temps.
-Pot them and bring them inside to overwinter until the next season, wherein they can be replanted outside.
+Pot them and bring them inside to overwinter until the next season, when they can be replanted outside.

 Container plants should be potted in containers with adequate drainage holes and filled with a good quality prepared soil mix.
-When growing outside, place in an area of full sun and water as needed but take care not to over water, which may lead to root rot.
+When growing outside, place in an area of full sun and water as needed but take care not to overwater, which may lead to root rot.
 Fertilize lemongrass every two weeks with an all-purpose liquid food.
 Prior to the first frost, move the plants indoors to an area of bright light for lemongrass winter care.
 Continue to water as needed, but reduce fertilizer during these cool months until it’s time to take the plants outdoors again in the spring.

 Harvest as much of the plant as possible for later use if you don’t have a suitable indoor space for growing lemongrass over winter.
 The leaves can be cut and used fresh or dried for future use while the most desirable tender white interior should be used fresh when its flavor is at its peak.
 The tough outer parts can be used to infuse lemon flavor to soups or teas, or can be dried to add aromatic scents to potpourri.